Introduction to the Weeds

 Between rock throwing attacks on old tires and washing machines, we saw birds, rabbits, and lizards, but no people.
 During our walk down the riverbed to the urban campus of 40,000 students and thousands of staff, we never encountered another person.
 Not marketed for recreation and perhaps considered a wasteland unworthy of a visit, the Salt River’s dry riverbed was a strip of wilderness running through the heart of a large city.

 After graduation, my research on fire ecology and historical vegetation change brought me into frequent contact with weeds.
 I learned that weeds are the most remarkable members of the botanical world.
-In a single growing season, they colonize and cover sites damaged by floods and fires.
+In a single growing season, they colonize and cover sites laid bare by fires, floods, and wind.
 Some, such as the thistles and milkweeds spread on the lightest breeze, others have thorny seedpods that hook a ride on anything that brushes by, and some develop extensive root systems that spread and send up new shoots far from the parent plant.
-One weed in many D-H yards, the dainty Woodsorrel, forms tiny seedpods that explode to scatter seeds like shrapnel.

-The ability of weeds to reach and thrive in damaged and inimical environments suggests that they may be the principal survivors of the annihilation of nature by human overpopulation, pollution, and climate change.
-This book is concerned with two questions:
+The ability of weeds to reach and thrive in damaged and inimical environments suggests that they may be the principal survivors of the impacts to nature by human overpopulation, pollution, and climate change.
+In this book, I attempt to answer two questions:

-- Which weeds are present in Dewey-Humboldt (D-H) now or will be present in the future?
+- Which weeds are present in Dewey-Humboldt (D-H) now or will arrive in the future?
 Answering this question requires that we can identify the weeds.
 Drawings and descriptions of the weeds take up most of the pages.
 The descriptions contain answers to the second question:

 - Are the weeds of D-H valuable resources for wildlife and people?
-I reviewed the literature and added symbols to indicate edible and medicinal weeds (as well as the fragrant and thorny weeds).
+I reviewed the literature and added symbols for edible and medicinal weeds.

 The inspiration for the book is a fascination with the intricate shapes and dynamic features of the weeds.
 I warn you that there is a danger that if you look closely at these creatures, you might never turn away.